DerekCleveland/band-app-go/README.md

 ### Prerequisites

-* GOLANG 1.16
+* GOLANG 1.16+
 * git
 * docker

 ### Nice to haves

+* Postman
-* Insomnia
+* MongoDB Compass

 ## Building the binary

-From cmd/band-app run the following command.
+From cmd/band-app-server run the following command.

 ```bash
 go build
 ```

+## Makefile

+Look at the Makefile for a list of commands in regards to running/building the project.

 ## Profiling the project